 Botox is an FDA-approved wrinkle relaxer.
 Known as a neurotoxin (or neuromodulator), Botox decreases the visual appearance of fine lines and wrinkles in areas on the face that show expression, such as the forehead, vertical frown lines between the eyebrows and crow’s feet.
-Dr. Kridel and Dr. Sturm also use Botox to shape eyebrows.
+Dr. Kridel also uses Botox to shape eyebrows.
 It can also help relieve medical issues such as, excessive sweating and migraine headaches.
 Once injected, the medication causes the underlying muscles to relax with a localized reduction of the muscle activity in the injected area.
 The result creates a smoother surface and more youthful appearance.

 What Sets Us Apart?